Ada-Developers-Academy/core-projects/pyblobs/roundtable.md

-# Pyblobs
+# Roundtable

-Today's roundtable will be focused on reviewing the Pyblobs tutorial.
+The roundtable will focus on reviewing the tutorial.

 For this discussion, think of your instructor as a mediator and guide, rather than as a lecturer.
 You are encouraged to do the following:
     - Whenever possible, you should follow the Ada Online Communication Norms